Conor-Burns/OpenCore-M93p-mini-tower/README.md

 * Radeon Sapphire PULSE RX 580 8GB
 * Crucial mx500 500GB SSD

 You need to generate your own serials in the config.plist!
-(Search for GENERATE)
+(Search for YOUR_OWN_)

 ### About this mac:
 ![](https://github.com/Conor-Burns/OpenCore-M93p-mini-tower/blob/main/about.jpg)